 LABEL DESCRIPTION MAC Address This field displays the MAC address of the discovered device.
 IP Address This field displays the IP address of an internal interface on the discovered device that first received an ZDP discovery request from the ZON utility.
 System Name This field displays the system name of the discovered device.
 Location This field displays where the discovered device is.
 Status This field displays whether changes to the discovered device have been done successfully.
 As the Zyxel Device does not support IP Configuration, Renew IP address and Flash Locator LED, this field displays "Update failed", "Not support Renew IP address" and "Not support Flash Locator LED" respectively.
-NCC Discovery This field displays if the discovered device supports the Nebula Control Center (NCC) discovery feature.
-If it's enabled, the selected device will try to connect to the NCC.
-Once the selected device is connected to and has registered in the NCC, it'll go into the Nebula cloud management mode.
+NCC Discovery This field displays if the discovered device supports the Nebula Control Center (I discovery feature.
+If it's enabled, the selected device will try to connect to the NOCe, it'll go the Nebula cloud management mode.
 Serial Number Enter the admin password of the discovered device to display its serial number.
 Hardware Version This field displays the hardware version of the discovered device.